DivinoAG/ForumRankBot/tasks/prd-discord-forum-bot.md

 10. The bot **must** output the report to the same channel where the command was issued by default.
 11. The bot **must** be accessible only to server moderators initially.
 Channel-specific access limitations can be considered as a future enhancement.

+12. The bot **must** be deployable to Firebase Functions.
+13. The bot **must** utilize Firebase services compatible with the free Spark plan for execution and deployment.
+14. The bot **must** be triggered via an HTTP request from a Discord Interaction Endpoint, processed by a Firebase Function.
+15. The bot **must** store any necessary persistent data (if identified) using Firebase services compatible with the free Spark plan, such as Firestore or Realtime Database.
+16. The bot **must** be configured to handle Discord interactions securely using Firebase Function environment variables for sensitive keys.
 ## 5. Non-Goals (Out of Scope)
 *   The bot will **not** create new threads.
 *   The bot will **not** edit or delete existing threads or messages.